- Religion and Philosophy»

 The Eternal Covenant & Ark Of Testimony

 The viewpoint of contemporary Judaism leans towards doubt over the relevance of the Ark and Temple ceremonies in the Orthodox schools.
 There are contemporary references made to a "Temple Cult".
-The absence of the Ark from the First Temple has to be seen as no coincidence in terms of Judah's defeat; on the basis of early Old Testament history (Josh.6:6-13).
+The absence of the Ark from the Second Temple has to be seen as no coincidence in terms of Judah's defeat; on the basis of early Old Testament history (Josh.6:6-13).
 Israel would never rise again to even a fraction of her old strength until the latter-day prophecies of chapter 36 in the Book Of Ezekiel came to pass.
 Some years after the great Atonement For Mankind, the apostle Paul (Saul) spoke regarding the sacrificial atonements and other aspects of the Torah versus the living sacrifice of Yeshua.
 When he made statements like "..ministry of the New Testament is Spirit not [written] letter; the letter kills but the Spirit gives life." and on to comparing the tablets of the Ten Commandments to death (2Cor.3:6-7, Heb.10:28), the stage was set for progressive misunderstanding of the "Old" versus the "New".
 It is easy to take such statements out of context and forget other truths like Paul acknowledging the teachings of Yeshua and Moses; "..the righteousness which is of the Law, that the man which doeth these things shall live by them."
 (Rom.10:5, Gal.3:12, Luke10:25-28).
 Paul was clearly stating to the audience of his day that all men must repent (Num.23:19) to inherit the Spirit of Mercy And Truth (Ps.85:10); the "living" Testament of HaMoshiach Yeshua, the only way out of hypocrisy (John1:17,8:7 [8:7 does not exist in the earliest manuscripts], Gal.5:4).
 The only sure means to grace and mercy from the Lawgiver.
 Furthermore, to quote Tony Badillo, the Temple was of stone, its lessons of the spirit.